hieunv0828/yocto-autobuilder2/README-Guide.md

 ln -rs yoctoabb/master.cfg master.cfg
 cd -
 git clone https://git.yoctoproject.org/git/yocto-autobuilder-helper
-chown -R pokybuild3:nogroup /home/pokybuild3
+chown -R pokybuild:nogroup /home/pokybuild
 ```

 Note: depending on the configuration of your system, you may need to
-replace "nogroup" with "pokybuild3" for the last command to work.
+replace "nogroup" with "pokybuild" for the last command to work.

  > **IMPORTANT:** In the above command you created a controller and a worker,
  > which will attempt to join the controller using `pass` as the password.
 Feel
  > free to change this, knowing that if you do, you must change the controller's
  > master configuration file to match.

-At the end of this, your build user's home directory (e.g., `/home/pokybuild3`)
+At the end of this, your build user's home directory (e.g., `/home/pokybuild`)
 should look like this:

 ```